msurkhi-1106/chatbot-app/README.md

       pip install -r requirements.txt
       ```

+3. Run this command to train the bot's neural network:
+    ```bash
+    npm train
+    ```

+    If this gives an error, run this instead:
+    ```bash
+    python util/train.py
+    ```

+    This may take a bit of time, but after it's run once, it doesn't need to be run again.

-3. Launch development server using the following bash command in root of project
+4. Launch development server using the following bash command in root of project

     ```bash
     npm run start